palladius/clouddeploy-platinum-path/step-by-step-guide.md

 <img src="https://github.com/palladius/clouddeploy-platinum-path/blob/main/doc/promote-canary-prod-ui.png?raw=true"
  alt="Promotion from Canary to Prod (UI)" align='center' />

 * Fill in a rollout description (eg "I follow Riccardo README suggestions"), so you can laugh at yourself when it breaks in the future :)

+* Click `PROMOTE`

 * I really love the UI since it brings a lot of contextual data:
     * First a rollout comment, useful in the future